aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-pens/_index.md

 title: "Working with Pens"
 type: docs
 url: /java/working-with-pens/
-keywords: "Java Draw Graphics, Change Graphics Pen color Java, Pen Width Draw Graphics Java, Join Lines in Java"
+keywords: Java API, Java Draw Graphics, Change Graphics Pen color Java, Pen Width Draw Graphics Java, Join Lines in Java
 description: "Learn about how to draw with pen in Java.
-Java code to set pen width and color in Java and VBJava.
-Join Lines in Java"
+Java code to set pen width and color using Java.
+Join Lines in Java."
 weight: 30
 ---

-Aspose.Drawing for Java API provides the capability to draw graphics elements.
-Pens are one of the key elements of working with graphics and are used to draw different line objects such as an ellipse, circle, etc with the specified color.
+Aspose.Drawing for Java API empowers you to create graphic elements.
+Pens play a crucial role in graphic operations, allowing you to draw various line objects like ellipses, circles, etc., with specified colors.

 ## **Set Pen Width to Draw Graphics in Java**

-To draw graphics with a certain pen width, the following steps can be used.
+To draw graphics with a specific pen width, follow these steps:

-1. Create an object of the Bitmap class
+1. Create a Bitmap class object.
-1. Initialize the Graphics object from the created bitmap
+2. Initialize the Graphics object from the created bitmap.
-1. Create a new Pen with the desired width
+3. Create a new Pen with the desired width.
-1. Use the DrawLine method to draw a line with the desired width
+4. Utilize the DrawLine method to draw a line with the specified width.
-1. Save the output to any desired output image format
+5. Save the output in any desired image format.

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-Pens-Width-Width.cs" >}}

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/Pens/Width_out.png" alt="Pen width" width="500" />

 ## **Set Pen Color to Draw Graphics in Java**

 To draw graphics with a certain pen color, the following steps can be used.

 1. Create an object of the Bitmap class